hjleepapa/1.main/HACKATHON_PITCH.md

 - **Plugin marketplace:** Third-party tool integrations
 - **Edge deployment:** Low-latency global distribution

-**Bold Vision:** Make Sambanova the **de-facto voice interface for enterprise productivity** - where every team has an AI assistant that knows their workflow, handles routine tasks instantly, and connects to humans seamlessly when needed.
+**Bold Vision:** Make Convonet the **de-facto voice interface for enterprise productivity** - where every team has an AI assistant that knows their workflow, handles routine tasks instantly, and connects to humans seamlessly when needed.

 ---